oodesign/sync-with-library/README.md

 ## How do I get Sync with Library?

 Sync with Library is a <b>pay what you want</b> plugin, and it's licensed per device.
-Go get it on <a href="http://gum.co/syncwithlibrary">Gumroad</a>.
+You can download it from GitHub, or using Sketch Runner or Sketchpacks.
+To get your license, please head up to <a href="http://gum.co/syncwithlibrary">Gumroad</a>.